JPCMarques/JPCMarques_Old.github.io/_light-novels/book-hunters/chapter-5.md

 The difference in light was so great that Raynell was temporarily blinded by it.
 Instinctively, he covered his eyes.

-"Hey, I've been meaning to ask, how can I see light, and now be almost blinded by it?"
+"Hey, I've been meaning to ask, how can I see colors and light, and now be almost blinded by it?"

 "Almost everything in the Sanctum is made up of or by Void Energy, so your eyes will work mostly like they normally would.
 When you go outside, however, that changes."